Transforming the Patient Experience During a Pandemic

 Healthcare IT systems can help address such gaps in care by using automated campaigns to deploy reminders to complete preventive care recommendations.
 For instance, a clinic could use a platform with an automated email notification system to remind a patient to schedule their vaccination, enroll in a patient portal, or to educate them on virtual care options.
 These types of tools can drive patient experience and help people take care of their health, even beyond COVID-19.

 For most of the healthcare’s existence, the industry has been focused on delivering and maintaining care.
 However, it’s now becoming crucial for healthcare organizations to expand their focus to targeting, acquiring, engaging, and retaining patients.
 Comprehensive healthcare technology is a driving force in helping organizations adapt to this new era of care coordination and competition.

 Performance Health Partner's Incident Reporting Software

-With reduced patient safety events, increased data accessibility and efficiency, and lowered overall costs, the impact of healthcare IT on patient experience is clear.
+With reduced patient safety events, increased data accessibility and efficiency, and lowered overall costs, the impact of healthcare IT on ways to improve patient experience is clear.
 With Performance Health Partner’s solutions, healthcare organizations can access the data they need to increase patient safety and improve outcomes.
-Learn more at performancehealthus.com/employee-health or schedule a demo here.
+To learn more, download our free guide below.